gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 You'd be amazed at how many C++ codebase in the wild that are a core part of a successful product earning millions and they basically do not compile.
 Well, if all the stars are aligned they do.
 But that's not what I'm talking about.
 I'm talking about reliably, consistently building on all platforms you support.
 No fuss, no 'I finally got it building after 3 weeks of hair-pulling' (this brings back some memories).
 It just works(tm).

 A small aparte here.
 I used to be really into Karate.
-We are talking 3, 4 training sessions a week, etc. And I distinctly remember one of my teachers telling me (picture a wise Asian sifu - actually my teacher was a bald white guy, looking like Steve Ballmer):
+We are talking 3, 4 training sessions a week, etc. And I distinctly remember one of my teachers telling me (picture a wise Asian sifu - hmm actually my teacher was a bald white guy... picture Steve Ballmer then):

 > You do not yet master this move.
 Sometimes you do and sometimes you don't, so you don't.
 When eating with a spoon, do you miss your mouth one out of five times?